WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 24. How to create props proxy for HOC component?

 - To create a props proxy for an HOC component, you can use the React.forwardRef function.
 This function allows you to pass props through to the wrapped component, preserving the original component's props.

+## 25. What are controlled components?

+- Controlled components are components that are controlled by the state of the parent component.
+The parent component manages the component's state, and the child component's behaviour is determined by the parent component's state.

+## 26. What are uncontrolled components?

+- Uncontrolled components are components that manage their own state internally, and their behavior is not determined by the state of parent component.